top of page

 TBC mirrors the Bank of Georgia in its comprehensive service portfolio, including the innovative "TBC Subscription" card program and the "TBC Concept" for premium customers, offering tailored banking solutions and luxury perks akin to those provided by the Bank of Georgia's Solo service.

-Beyond the big two, Georgia's banking landscape features several institutions catering to diverse needs:
+Beyond the two giants, Georgia's banking sector features several institutions catering to specific needs:

-• Liberty Bank: Stands as the third largest bank, known for its extensive branch network and government payroll services.
+• Liberty Bank: The third-largest bank, recognized for its extensive branch network and government payroll services.

-• ProCredit Bank: Focuses on small and medium-sized enterprises with a range of business account options.
+• ProCredit Bank: Specializes in serving small and medium-sized enterprises (SMEs) with a range of business account options.

-• Basisbank: Appeals to those with ties to China, offering both Visa and Mastercard options alongside UnionPay cards.
+• Basis Bank: Appeals to those with connections to China, offering Visa, Mastercard, and UnionPay card options.

-• Cartu Bank: Established by Georgian billionaire Bidzina Ivanishvili, Cartu Bank targets the elite with high-end financial services and exclusive card offerings.
+• Cartu Bank: Founded by Georgian billionaire Bidzina Ivanishvili, Cartu Bank targets the elite with high-end financial services and exclusive card offerings.

-• Ziraat Bank Georgia: Facilitates transactions with Turkey, offering accounts in Turkish Lira and a streamlined Internet banking system.
+• Ziraat Bank Georgia: Facilitates transactions with Turkey, offering accounts in Turkish Lira and a user-friendly internet banking platform.

-• Tera Bank: Partly owned by The Dhabi Group, focusing on retail banking with a variety of card options.
+• Tera Bank: Partially owned by The Dhabi Group, with a focus on retail banking and a variety of card options.

 Tax Category